Resolve common issues with Chrome devices

 - If anyone else had physical access to the device, ask if they signed in to it as someone other than a guest user.
 You can't enroll a Chrome device after someone signs in with a user account, even if that user is an administrator.
 If someone signed in to the device as a user, wipe the device, then try to enroll it again.

 - Verify that the device has a working network connection.
-To check, click the Wi-Fi indicator in the top right corner of the screen, or click Skip sign-in and browse as Guest and access a website.
+To check, click the Wi-Fi indicator in the bottom right corner of the screen or click Browse as Guest and access a website.

-- Verify that Google provisioned your domain for Chrome device management.
+- Verify that your domain is enrolled for Chrome management.
 To check, sign in to the Admin console and click on Device management.
-Provisioned domains have Chrome management listed on this page.
+Enrolled domains have Chrome management listed on this page.

 If your device is experiencing battery issues, and the battery is removable, please remove it and wait 15 seconds before re-inserting it.